druidalabs/frome.fm/README.md

 ### Features

 * Clean layout
-* Responsive layout
+* Responsive layout (mobile first)
-* Shows current (live), future and past programs
+* Shows all programs and their episodes
 * Easy for people to add new programs

 ### Technology